-The Corporation last filed a COS application in 2016 for rates effective November 1, 2017 to April 30, 2018.
-The GDP IPI-FDD for 2019 is 1.5%, the Corporation's productivity factor is 0.00% and the stretch factor is 0.60%, resulting in a net adjustment of 0.90% to the previous year's rates.
+The Corporation last filed a COS application in 2016 for rates effective November 1, 2017.
+The GDP IPI-FDD for 2020 is 2.00%, the Corporation's productivity factor is 0.00% and the stretch factor is 0.60%, resulting in a net adjustment of 1.40% to the previous year's rates.

-Electricity rates:
+(iii) Electricity rates:

 The OEB sets electricity prices for low-volume consumers twice each year based on an estimate of how much it will cost to supply the province with electricity for the next year.
-All remaining consumers pay the market price for electricity.
-The Corporation is billed for the cost of the electricity that its customers use and passes this cost on to the customer at cost without a mark-up.
+In 2017, the OEB set new lower Regulated Price Plan (RPP) prices established under the Ontario Fair Hydro Act, 2017.